Sunil-Pradhan/javascript-cheatsheet/README.md

 #### forEach Loop

-The forEach loop calls a provided function once for each element in an array, in order.
+The `forEach` loop calls a provided function once for each element in an array, in order.

+In other words,

+ES6 provides the `forEach` loop to iterate over array elements.
+So let's say we have an array of numbers 2, 4, 6, 8 then we can call the `forEach` loop on this numbers array by passing a function.

 Syntax: